romaindalichamp/TwitchBrother/README.md

   - not functional yet, the application is fully deployed but heroku is blocking it because of a memory leak - it seems it is due to the websocket

-## Run in local
+## Pre-Installation

+Node JS
+- download Node.Js https://nodejs.org/en/download/ (version 14.15 ou supérieure)

+Python 27
 - Open an administrative powershell

+Npm
   - make sure npm is installed: `https://docs.npmjs.com/getting-started/`

+Windows Build Tools may be required
-  - install python with `npm install --global windows-build-tools` from an administrative powershell
+  - for windows install python with `npm install --global windows-build-tools` from an administrative powershell

+## Deploy
-  - clone the repository and navigate inside
+- Clone the repository
+- run `npm install -g @angular/cli`
 - run `npm install`
-  - run `npm install -g @angular/cli`
-- Run `ng serve` or `ng serve --configuration development` in local.
+- `ng serve --configuration development` in local.
 - Navigate to `http://localhost:4200/`.